david-04/shortycut/src/docs/api.md

 # ![](img/arrow.svg) API

 ShortyCut provides functions that can be used to interact with it through JavaScript code.
+It also ships with typings for TypeScript.

+The typings were previously contained in the `data-template` folder but have now been moved to the `resources` folder.
+Please delete `shortycut.d.ts` from your `data` folder and instead point your `tsconfig.json` to the `resources` folder.
+This will ensure that every update also re-applies the latest typings.

 ## ![](img/arrow.svg) addShortcuts()